mikescotthc/terminal-only-ubuntu-desktop/README.md

 **Prerequisites:**

-This is currently tested and run using Ubuntu Server 20.04 (the current LTS edition).
+This is currently tested and run using Ubuntu Server 20.04.
 Get a copy of the ISO from <https://ubuntu.com/download/server> - this is fine for bare metal and on a VM using VirtualBox or [Gnome Boxes](https://help.gnome.org/users/gnome-boxes/stable/)

 Download the ISO and either install on your VM or direct onto your hardware (I use [BalenaEtcher](https://www.balena.io/etcher/) for bootable ISOs).